EverardoG/EverardoG.github.io/_pages/about.md

 <!-- ### Personal Statement -->

-I am a Robotics PhD student at Oregon State University researching multi-agent systems in Professor Kagan Tumer's lab.
-My current research interests include decentralized multi-agent coordination and multi-agent learning.
-I am also interested in finding applications of robotics that can help us better understand or even combat climate change, especially as it pertains to our oceans.
+I am a Robotics PhD student at Oregon State University researching multiagent learning in Dr. Kagan Tumer's lab.
+My current research focuses on developing novel methods for learning coordination in a swarm, with a long term focus on applying these methods on underwater robots.
+This long term focus interests me because of the direct applications to studying and combatting climate change in our oceans with the help of underwater robots.
 My background includes hands-on robotics system prototyping and robotics software development.
 Alongside my technical research, I seek to contribute to diversity, equity, and inclusion within and outside of engineering.

 ### Education

 **Oregon State University** | _Corvallis, OR_ | In-Progress
 PhD and Master of Science in Robotics

 **Olin College of Engineering** | _Needham, MA_ | May 2021
 Bachelor of Science in Engineering: Concentration in Robotics

 **Universidad de Sevilla** | _Sevilla, Spain_ | Spring 2020
 Semester abroad during Olin degree.
 Studied flamenco, photography, painting, and cooking.

 ### Honors and Awards

 **Oregon State University** | September 2021 - 2022
 Provost's Distinguished Graduate Fellowship

 **Olin College of Engineering** | Fall 2017 - May 2021
 4-year Half-Tuition Academic Merit Scholarship

-**Allegheny Conference Case Competition** | Summer 2020
-Won 3rd place and $1k total with 4-person team for Virtual-Reality solution to enriching college social life despite COVID restrictions
+**Allegheny Conference Case Competition** | Summer 2020 Won 3rd place and $1k total with 4-person team for Virtual-Reality solution to enriching college social life despite COVID restrictions